Spectral Inference under Complex Temporal Dynamics

 However, a grid that is asymptotically uniform variation matching may be unnecessarily dense which causes a waste of computational resources without depicting any additional useful information.
-The optimal grid should balance between computational burden and asymptotic correctness in depicting the overall time-frequency stochastic variation of the estimates.
-Therefore, we hope to choose a sequence of grids as sparse as possible provided it is (nearly) asymptotically uniform variation matching.
+The optimal grid should balance between computational burden and asymptotic correctness in depicting the overall time-frequency stochastic variation of the estimates. {Furthermore, if the grid is too dense, the limiting distribution is different from our main result and is unknown to the best of our knowledge.} Therefore, we hope to choose a sequence of grids as sparse as possible provided it is (nearly) asymptotically uniform variation matching.